-Campers participate in a variety of activities each day, some of which are considered "high adventure."
-Our high adventure activities include a rock wall, zipline, and low ropes course.
-For each of these areas, staff are properly trained and certified to ensure campers are safe while participating in the activity.
-Campers will be instructed on the required gear prior to being attached to any necessary safety harness.
+Campers will be instructed on the required gear for activities prior to being attached to any necessary safety harness or other apparatus.
 No camper will be required to participate in any activity if they do not want to.
 Consideration will be given for campers with physical limitations, age, experience, and parental consent.
-If adaptions can be made, staff will make the effort.
-In addition, campers will have the opportunity to utilize the archery range under the supervision of certified instructors.
+If adaptations can be made, staff will make the effort.
+Children who are unable to participate in any given activity will be engaged in supervised activities away from the immediate activity area during the activity time.